 Ways United Methodists can take a stand against racism

-Those in the United States live in a culture permeated with racial bias.
+Those living in the United States exist in a culture permeated with racial bias.
 We may not be able to avoid racism, but we don’t have to accept it.
 If God’s kingdom is to come, and God’s will is to be done on earth as it is in heaven, things need to change.